amy11soo/MyCenturaHealths/README.md

 - **Website**: [MyCenturaHealths](https://www.mycenturahealths.com)

 **About the Author**:
-Your A/C Name is a passionate web developer with over 5 years of experience in building scalable and responsive web applications.
+Amy Soo is a passionate web developer with over 5 years of experience in building scalable and responsive web applications.
 A master in React and JavaScript, they have worked on several open-source projects and enjoy helping other developers by sharing knowledge and contributing to the community.